aventurevc/aventure-app/docs/legal-disclaimers.md

 ## 4. Third-Party Links

-Our Site and Service may contain links to third-party web sites or services that are not owned or controlled by aVenture. aVenture has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.
+Our Site and Service may contain links to third-party websites or services that are not owned or controlled by aVenture. aVenture has no control over, and assumes no responsibility for, the content, privacy policies, or practices of any third party web sites or services.

 ## 5. Changes to Disclaimers